The BEST Banana Bars with Cream Cheese Frosting is the perfect sweet treat! Use those ripe bananas for something other than banana bread!

 This soft banana cake is baked in half sheet pan and is sweet, moist and full of delicious banana flavor with a smooth cream cheese frosting!

-The BEST Banana Bars wit Cream Cheese Frosting are the BEST thing you will ever eat!
+The BEST Banana Bars with Cream Cheese Frosting are the BEST thing you will ever eat!
 They are easy to make and so darn delicious.
 They are dangerously good…I could eat the entire pan!

 The Bananas

-You will need to use ripe-really ripe bananas for this recipe!
 Did you know that the more ripe/black and spotted your bananas are the more strong of a banana taste they have?
 Not to mention they mash up much easier for baking!

 The Pan for The BEST Banana Bars